 Your refrigerator should be positioned to allow easy access to a counter when removing food.
 To make this possible, the direction in which the doors open can be reversed.
 See Door Removal & Reversal Instructions on page 6.

 LEVELING

 All four corners of your refrigerator must rest firmly on a solid floor.
-Your refrigerator is equipped with adjustable front rollers to help level your unit.
+Your refrigerator is equipped with adjustable front rollers or front leveling screws to help level your unit.

 To Level Your Refrigerator: